-Ribavirin is unstable in whole blood at room temperature and to a lesser extent at 4° C. Levels decrease over the first 6-8 hours after collection then increase markedly.
 Sample collection requirements are detailed above.
 No sample will be analysed that has not been collected correctly.

-TIME LIMITS FOR REQUESTING ADDITIONAL TESTS
+3.6.9 TIME LIMITS FOR REQUESTING ADDITIONAL TESTS

 Samples are stored frozen for at least 4 months 7 days after testing.
 Additional tests must be ordered within 7 days of original request.
 Within this time limit, plasma separated for mycophenolic acid testing can NOT be used to test other immunosuppressants.
 Frozen whole blood can be used for other immunosuppressant assays although it is not recommended for mycophenolic acid.
-No retrospective ribavirin testing is undertaken.

-RESULTS (TURNAROUND TIME)
+3.6.10 RESULTS (TURNAROUND TIME)

-Results are usually despatched within 24 working hours of receipt (immunosuppressants) or 1 month (ribavirin):
+Results are usually despatched on the day of receipt for KCH inpatient samples, all others within 24 working hours of receipt (immunosuppressants):

 - by phone (020 3299 3147) but are divulged only to the official healthcare representative of the patient.
-Please have your / patient identifiers ready. - by fax (upon request) - electronically via EPR within King's College Hospital (KCH). - as printed reports including the last five results issued by second class mail to referrers - by e-mail to NHSmail accounts
+Please have your / patient identifiers ready. - electronically via EPR within King's College Hospital (KCH). - as printed reports including the last five results issued by second class mail to referrers - by e-mail to NHSmail accounts, or encrypted to non-NHSmail accounts